 The wonderfully named Naked Larder bulk buying club in South London is the focus of an excellent blog for the Food Co-ops section of Sustain’s website.

-Phili Denning, the founder of Naked Larder, has so far added six posts about her early steps with the project.
+Phili Denning, the founder of Naked Larder, has shared sixteen posts (as of August 2020) about her early steps with the project.
 She explains her motivation as being two-fold: minimising plastics in her grocery sourcing and also maximising savings through bulk purchases.
 Phili runs through how she canvassed friends with similar motivations to build a group of potential members, checked out the pros and cons of different suppliers and worked through a series of practical considerations before finally reaching the stage of feeling ready to place her first order.
 It all builds toward a really useful insight into what starting a bulk buying club can be like.

 Sustain is a UK non-profit alliance for better food and farming and has been running an initiative to encourage the formation of small scale co-ops for several years.
 For more details on their ‘Food Co-ops Toolkit’, see our Resources page.